Gourimanohari: Structure and Lakshana

 It is the 5th rāgam in the 4th chakra Veda.
 The mnemonic name is Veda-Ma.
 The mnemonic phrase is sa ri gi ma pa dhi nu.
 Its structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 The notes used in this scale are shadjam, chatushruti rishabham, sadharana gandharam, shuddha madhyamam, panchamam, chatushruti daivatam and kakali nishadham.
 It is a sampurna rāgam – a rāgam that has all seven swaras (notes).
 It is the shuddha madhyamam equivalent of Dharmavati, which is the 59th melakarta.

 Janya rāgams

 It has a few minor janya rāgams (derived scales) associated with it.
 See List of janya rāgams to look up all rāgams associated with it.

-Popular compositions

-The following are a few popular compositions in this rāgam.